Thibaud Elzière

 Thibaud Elzière (born September 13, 1979 in Aix-en-Provence, Bouches-du-Rhône, in France), is a French entrepreneur and founder of several startups.
 In 2004, he co-founded the stock photography company Fotolia, which was sold to Adobe in 2014 for 800 million euros.
 In 2011, he co-founded eFounders, a startup studio that became Hexa in 2022, which he still manages today.

 He has launched several other companies, including Gama Space, a solar sail project, Iconic House, which rents out prestige real estate, and Kate, a microcar manufacturer.
 He has been at the helm of Folk, an xRM project created within Hexa, since 2019.
 Also an angel investor, he has personally invested in around a hundred startups since 2009, including Algolia, Notion and Hugging Face.
 Since 2020, Thibaud Elzière has been included in Challenges magazine's ranking of France's 500 richest people.

 Biography

 Early career with Fotolia

 Thibaud Elzière founded Fotolia in 2004, during his studies at the École centrale de Lyon, with his partner Oleg Tscheltzoff.
 Fotolia is an online marketplace that enables professional photographers to sell their digital photographs directly to customers.
 It was also at this time that he moved to Brussels, where his future wife lived, having met her during an Erasmus Programme exchange in Berlin.
-In 2014, Fotolia was sold to Adobe, which renamed it Adobe Stock, for 800 million euros.
+In 2014, Fotolia was sold to Adobe, which renamed it Adobe Stock, for 800 million dollars.